signalfx/splunk-otel-collector/instrumentation/README.md

      splunk.profiler.memory.enabled=true
      EOH
      ```
-2. After any configuration changes, reboot the system or run the following commands to restart the applicable services
+2. After any configuration changes, reboot the system or run the following command to restart the applicable services
    for the changes to take effect:
      ```shell
-     $ systemctl daemon-reload
      $ systemctl restart <service-name>   # replace "<service-name>" and run for each applicable service
      ```